The County Derry Post/Derry Now GAA team of the week

-10 – Enda Downey (Lavey senior) – He landed 0-7 against Coleraine from his spot at centre-forward.
-His powerful run and score with his right foot was a gem.
+4 – Sean Martin Quinn (Swatragh dual) – He grabbed his side's vital goal before the second water break to stop Loup's momentum.
+On the hurling front, he notched 1-7 against Eoghan Rua.

-11 – Tiarnán McHugh- (Drumsurn senior) – All but a point of his 1-8 against Glenullin came from play, including the goal that killed off the 'Glen comeback.
+5 – Gabhan McIvor (Ballinascreen U15) – Ballinascreen had a stylish team which scored at will.
+McIvor was an important cog with his interceptions in defence and chipped in with a point.

-12 – Stephen Bradley (Greenlough senior) – For the second week in a row, Bradley has been a pivotal part of Greenlough's two draws.
-His late free gave them a draw against the 'Vale.
+6 – Ciaran McFaul (Glen senior) – For the second week in a row, McFaul has been the heartbeat of Glen's team.
+His three points cemented a fine performance against Coleraine.

-13 - Orla McGeogh - (Derry minor) – Derry minor ladies won the Ulster final and McGeogh's 2-3 was central to their fightback.
+7 – Erin Doherty (Derry senior) – Derry lost out in the All-Ireland race, but Erin Doherty was a consistent performer for the Oakleafers from wing back.
+She scored a point, but was involved in much of their play.

-14 – Orlagh O'Kane- (Derry minor football) – When Derry minors were struggling early on, O'Kane gave them a focal point and landed seven points in all.
+8 – Oisin Doherty (Newbridge U15) – Newbridge saw off a brave Craigbane challenge, but the skipper was influential in the entire performance and scored 1-9 in the process.

 More News